Dump Load

 Also, if the charge controller then decides to reconnect the wind turbine to the batteries once again while it is rotating at high speed, a mechanical shock to the wind turbine can occur due to the sudden decrease in rotational speed.
 Thus wind turbines are designed to operate under load conditions.

 There are three common methods for controlling the rotational speed of a wind turbine generator.
 (1), mechanically spilling wind from the blades by changing their pitch angle.
 (2), use a mechanical brake to stop the turbines rotation at high speeds.
-Or (3), use some kind of electrical load in the form of a dump load to act as an electrical brake.
+Or (3), use some kind of electrical load in the form of a dump load to act as a form of electrical brake.
 Clearly, No3 is the cheaper option.

 For a small off-grid stand-alone generating system, the generated power is subject to the availability of the source, either wind or water.
 Thus, any variation in power demand by the user or batteries must be controlled by the charge controller using a resistive load.
 Then a dump load or diversion load is nothing more than an electrical resistive element that is correctly sized to handle the full generating capacity of a wind (or hydro) energy system.